Endoscopic Surgery – San Diego

 Endoscopy is a surgical technique that involves the use of an endoscope, a special viewing instrument that allows a surgeon to see images of the body’s internal structures through very small incisions.

 Endoscopic surgery has been used for decades in a number of different procedures, including gallbladder removal, tubal ligation, and knee surgery.
-The Changes surgeons, Dr. Lee and Dr. Reagan, use endoscopy for both cosmetic and reconstructive procedures.
+The Changes surgeon, Dr. Lee, use endoscopy for both cosmetic and reconstructive procedures.

 An endoscope consists of two basic parts: A tube fitted with a tiny camera and bright light which is inserted through a small incision; and a viewing screen, which magnifies the transmitted images of the body’s internal structures.
 During surgery, your Changes surgeon watches the screen while moving the endoscope through the surgical area.
 The endoscope is the size of a large straw.